ece362-purdue/proton-labs/lab2-interrupts/README.md

 ```

 > [!IMPORTANT]
 > Show your implementation to your TA, including the LED turning on and off when you press the pushbutton, and the debugger being able to exit the dormant state when you click Pause.
+>
+> Show that you pass the `gpio` test in the test suite by typing `gpio` in the Serial Monitor.
+>
-You must have a **working** implementation to earn **all** points for this step.
+> You must have a **working** implementation to earn **all** points for this step.
 Answer their questions about the code you wrote.
 One of those questions will be how you found the function needed to toggle the pin.
 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.